19hours/sg-statutes/Acts/Vigilante Corps Act.md

 (c) impose such other punishment as he thinks fit except that the punishment so imposed shall not in any event be greater or more severe than that originally imposed.

-[18A

 [24/82]

 ### Commencement of sentence of detention

 19\.
 A term of detention imposed under section 16 or 17 shall take effect from the date on which it was passed unless the officer passing the sentence otherwise directs.

-[18B

 [24/82]

 ### Sentence of detention

 20\.
-A person sentenced to detention under this Act shall, unless otherwise provided for in any regulations made thereunder, serve his sentence in detention barracks.
+A person sentenced to detention under this Act shall, unless otherwise provided for in any regulations made under the Act, serve his sentence in detention barracks.

-[18C

 [24/82]

 ### Provisions as to persons unlawfully at large

-21\.—(1) Any person who, having been sentenced to detention under this Act, is at large may (without prejudice to any other power of arrest) be arrested by any police officer without warrant and taken to any place in which he may be required to be detained in accordance with this Act or any regulations made thereunder.
+21\.—(1) Any person who, having been sentenced to detention under this Act, is at large may (without prejudice to any other power of arrest) be arrested by any police officer without warrant and taken to any place in which he may be required to be detained in accordance with this Act or any of its regulations.

 [24/82]

 (2) Where any person sentenced to detention under this Act is at large at any time during the period for which he is liable to be detained in pursuance of the sentence, no account shall be taken, in calculating the period for which he is liable to be so detained, of any time elapsing after he was at large and before he is taken into custody or he is received into a detention barrack.

-[18D
+[24/82]

 ### Recovery of compensation

 22\.
 An order for payment of compensation made under section 16 or 17 shall not prejudice any right to any civil remedy for the recovery of damages beyond the amount of compensation paid under the order.

-[18E

 [24/82]

 ### Approval of proper authority for discharge of member called up for national service

 23\.
 No member of the Corps who has been called up for national service in the Corps shall be discharged under section 12 except with the prior approval of the proper authority appointed under any written law relating to national service or enlistment.

-[19

 [24/82]